.ingest inline command (push)

-This command's used for manual ad-hoc testing.
-For production use, we recommended that you use other ingestion methods that are better for bulk delivery of huge amounts of data, such as ingest from storage.
+This command is intended for manual ad-hoc testing.
+For production use, we recommended that you use other ingestion methods that are better for bulk delivery of huge amounts of data, such as ingest from storage or ingest from query.

 You must have at least Table Ingestor permissions to run this command.

 = IngestionPropertyValue [

 |TableName||string||✓||The name of the table into which to ingest data.
 The table name is always relative to the database in context, and its schema is the schema that will be assumed for the data if no schema mapping object is provided.|

 |Data||string||✓||The data content to ingest.
 Unless otherwise modified by the ingestion properties, this content is parsed as CSV.|